 More and more farmers and ranchers are using the simple, but straight-forward, game camera to catch thieves.
 Here, a game camera is capturing an image showing a thief in the act of stealing copper metal.

 And these days, it seems like video is what it takes to prove anything anymore.
 But you might want the following tips for using game cameras to catch a thief.

 - First, Connect with Local Authorities: Coordinate with your local sheriff’s office to not only alert them to your intent but to keep them in the loop of any pattern of behavior and/or rash of robberies taking place on your farm or ranch.
 By partnering with local authorities, you gain an advocate and also can gather more advice about how to set the process in motion.

 - Consider your Investment: You don’t have to go big or expensive with these cameras.
 You may only need to invest in one very economical game camera.
-But if your property and capital investments in your business are extensive and your risks are greater, you might want to consider cameras with more extensive features including those with real-time monitoring and alerts to your smart phone.
+But if your property and capital investments in your business are extensive and your risks are greater, you might want to consider cameras with more extensive features including those with real-time monitoring and alerts to your

 - Hide the camera.
 Trail camera placement means hiding it out of the thief’s view, unless you are placing a broken trail camera in plain view for a thief to intentionally see, forcing him to think twice about stealing something.
 Hiding the trail camera in vegetation that conceals the camera is a great way to catch quality pictures of trespassers.
 Regularly check the camera to make sure the selected area is still the premium place to put it.